uva-math/uva-math-code/info/documentation/ugg_pages.md

 **Note:** You can make changes to this database file `_data/courses.yml` but running the script will overwrite it.

+**Note:** The current (upcoming) semester is *hardcoded* into the script, so it needs to be changed to the correct one to correctly display that the course is offered in the current semester.

 The course description pages use this database file to list all courses, undergraduate (`/courses/undergrad/`) or graduate (`/courses/graduate/`).
 The difference is that the graduate courses have an additional `graduate: true` field,